If you’ve got a script in hand and curtain call first thing tomorrow, you’re here because you want to know how to memorize a script fast.

 Add Peter Pan plucking at the tear and a bed to the Memory Palace and then relax.

-Six: Review In A Wacky Way
+Five: Review Your Lines In A Wacky Way

 As soon as you’ve encoded all of your lines, try recalling the lines in different orders.

-For example, instead of just recalling the words from the beginning of a sentence to the end, use your Memory Palace to try some of them in reverse order.
-This sounds like the strangest thing in the world, but it’s effective at both helping you master the Memory Palace technique and developing memories faster.
+For example, instead of just recalling the words from the beginning of a sentence to the end, use your Memory Palace to recite them in reverse order.

-Seven: Practice While Walking
+Six: Practice Recalling Your Script While Walking

 Memorizing obviously works best when you’re on your own and free from distractions.